spierala/mini-rx-store/libs/signal-store/README.md

 Component Store has the same API as Feature Store.
 Refactoring from Component Store to Feature Store and vice versa means changing two lines of code.

 ### Component Store example

-A typical Component Store would be created within your component code using the `createComponentStore` creation function.
+A typical Component Store is created within your component code using the `createComponentStore` creation function.

 ```ts
 import { Component, inject, OnInit, Signal } from '@angular/core';